 - Excessive amounts of white bread and pasta

-If you are reaching a point when all foods you eat are causing bloating, then this requires investigation and treatment, as your digestion is becoming quite weak that even digesting good food is causing it to become blocked, this is where my Acupuncture treatments can help.
-Research has shown Acupuncture can help relieve indigestion and its associated symptoms like bloating.
+If you are reaching a point when all foods you eat are causing bloating, then this requires investigation and treatment, as your digestion is becoming quite weak that even digesting good food is causing it to become blocked, you should consult with your GP to have the symptoms investigated.
+This is an area where Acupuncture may be able to assist with the pain and discomfort, as well as help relive stress (which is often a factor).

 What Causes Nausea?